skellis46/finger-pointing-moon/ahrc research development and engagement fellowship scheme.md

 - summary: dance artist, with deep expertise in practice-research, focused on creating small-scale artistic research projects in and around personal identity. centripetal. bubble. inward. little to no concern with expanding or enhancing my career. (other than to make my work accessible -- available -- to people -- ie long-term commitment to OA)
 - what have I done? what contributions have I made?
 Ask some people: Erica, Carol, Bagryana, Sarah, Hetty, Scott, Paul, Hamish, Bob, Lee
 - what has changed? feeling of responsibility? comfort with expertise?
 - two opposing agendas in this research: tighter tighter focus in research inquiry -- very specific, precise even. career enhancement focused on serving communities of scholarship, practice, and professionals.
-More than public engagement (although that's part of it): methods and practices of communication (for academic and non-academic audiences)
+More than public engagement (although that's part of it): methods and practices of communication (for academic and non-academic audiences). **would it be possible to involve or collaborate with 2 people/organisations that focus on comms). e.g. The School of Life??
-- career enhancement: in a way my focus has up to now been about me.
+- career enhancement: in a way my focus has up to now been about me (or, rather, my work: just doing projects).
 That the goal here ought not to be about my skillset, my career enhancement.
 That these are putting the cart before the horse.
 Bendell useful here.
 - what would I want my career to become? clarity of communication to academic and non-academic audiences.
 To serve my community of practice by trialling and building various communication methods.
 To not make me the centre of these practices: who to partner to help me here?
 At the heart of this is the hunch that there is remarkable value in attempting to communicate the things that cannot be said.
 That there is implicit value in this research agenda.

 ### Formulating a Proposal